magdaa08/energy_meter_monitoring/README.md

 This Big Data project was developed for the Systems for Processing Big Data course at NOVA University Lisbon.

-It focuses on processing and analyzing energy meter data using Apache Spark and Spark Streaming to handle both real-time and batch data processing.
+It focuses on processing and analyzing energy meter data using PySpark DataFrames, SQL and PySpark Streaming to handle both real-time and batch data processing.
 The system is designed to provide insights into energy consumption, detect anomalies and optimize energy usage patterns.

 ## Collaborators